betahope/ms1-startup-academy/README.md

 Below you will find the website's wireframes.
 These were generated using Balsamiq.
 There are four versions of the wireframes.
 Choose your option:

-- Wireframes for the <a href="https://drive.google.com/file/d/1idAXa3Im9vHfMWTc6PS4m94JngKpV0qr/view?usp=sharing" target="_blank">desktop version in PDF</a>.
+- Wireframes for the <a href="https://drive.google.com/file/d/1idAXa3Im9vHfMWTc6PS4m94JngKpV0qr/view?usp=sharing" rel="noopener" target="_blank">desktop version in PDF</a>.
-- Wireframes for the <a href="https://drive.google.com/file/d/1IPgsA4cvubWJY1UrtYPMe4MlqKCMbCwh/view?usp=sharing" target="_blank">mobile version in PDF</a>.
+- Wireframes for the <a href="https://drive.google.com/file/d/1IPgsA4cvubWJY1UrtYPMe4MlqKCMbCwh/view?usp=sharing" rel="noopener" target="_blank">mobile version in PDF</a>.
-- Wireframes for the <a href="https://drive.google.com/file/d/1axsIlF8OUMhDCYMkokbSL0YRXvrxud5V/view?usp=sharing" target="_blank">desktop version in Balsamiq</a>.
+- Wireframes for the <a href="https://drive.google.com/file/d/1axsIlF8OUMhDCYMkokbSL0YRXvrxud5V/view?usp=sharing" rel="noopener" target="_blank">desktop version in Balsamiq</a>.
-- Wireframes for the <a href="https://drive.google.com/file/d/1ZM1O03oX0w5p6cLx8tqdJHn-Zveptljx/view?usp=sharing" target="_blank">mobile version in Balsamiq</a>.
+- Wireframes for the <a href="https://drive.google.com/file/d/1ZM1O03oX0w5p6cLx8tqdJHn-Zveptljx/view?usp=sharing" rel="noopener" target="_blank">mobile version in Balsamiq</a>.

   _<div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>_